workhorsy/comic_book_reader/README.md

 * Remember previous page number when reloading files

 # TODO Big:
+* Before decompressing, check indexedDB to see if we have enough free space
 * Move image resizing into workers
 * Save dates all comics are opened on
 * Pinch to zoom